 California Coastline – PCH

 Not really a long-haul route, Seward Highway, stretching from the southern port city of Seward to Anchorage, is most certainly one of the most scenic ones.
-It offers everything, the coastline, the mountains, areas abundant of wildlife.
+It offers everything, the coastline, the mountains, areas abundant in wildlife.
 You will pass through Beluga Point, with views of the mountains covered in fog and snow and clouds atop, the Turnagain Arm of the Gulf of Alaska, Moose Pass in Chugach National Forest.
-No matter what, you will not regret taking this beautiful two-and-half hour route.
+No matter what, you will not regret taking this beautiful two-and-a-half-hour route.

 Source and Copyright Toandfroblog.com